judithrea/reactnd-project-myreads-starter/README.md

 ﻿# MyReads Project

-your job will be to add interactivity to the app by refactoring the static code in this template.

-## TL;DR

-To get started developing right away:
+To get started right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`